el710/CommU/README.md

 >### Contract
   A contract is a deal between two people whereby each person must perform some action(event) for the other person.

-  An event for one person is a credit, and for another person it is a debit.
+  An event for one person is a 'credit', and for another person it is a 'debit'.

   Create your own contract or choose one of the public ones and offer it to your contact.
   If your contact accepts your offer, the contract will be added to each other's projects.